-Given the wide range of fees, Maclean's has ranked the universities with a student’s pocketbook in mind.
-All fees are for undergraduate arts and science programs as of September, 2002.
+All fees in the accompanying chart are for undergraduate arts and science programs as of September 2005.
 The names of several universities appear twice: Quebec institutions where out-of-province fees apply, and universities where there are different fees for arts programs and science programs.

 The story you want is part of the Maclean’s Archives.
 To access it, log in here or sign up for your free 30-day trial.